Happy New Year 2022!

 I hope everything is going well with all of you.
-Due to COVID-19 pandemic situations, the Library is currently providing contactless circulation and remote services.
-I am available remotely to help you with your research questions and resources.
+I am available on site and virtually to help you with your research questions and resources.
 Please send me an email at email@example.com should you have any questions, or need to set an appointment for research consultation.
-We can set a Zoom meeting if needed.
-Thank you and be safe and stay healthy.
+We can set a personal or Zoom meeting if needed.
+Thank you and have a great season!

 Searching in Chinese